Thinkofname/thinkofname.github.io/_drafts/june-change-log.md

 ![The new improved path texture](/img/path-texture.jpg){:.cimage}

-The old path texture was one of the first textures drawn for the game and was showing its age as i've improved with my texture work.
+The old path texture was one of the first textures drawn for the game and was showing its age as I've improved with my texture work.

-The brick texture was also pretty old and when the SSAO changes happened (seen below) I updated the wall texture to have a simpler look.
+The brick texture was also pretty old, and when the SSAO changes happened (see below) I updated the wall texture to have a simpler look.

-The textures are still just simple shapes with noise and some basic shading but it fits in much better with the rest of the textures.
+The textures are still just simple shapes with noise and some basic shading, but they fit in much better with the rest of the textures.

 ### SSAO and lighting improvements